skhtet/ozp-rest/README.md

 ./grailsw run-app -https
 ```

+(on a windows system, ommit the leading "./")

 ## Use

 The sample security configuration uses HTTP basic auth.
 You have the choice of logging in as one of two roles.
 To log in as a regular user, login with "testUser1" and "password" as the credentials.
 The credentials for the admin role are "testAdmin1" and "password".